elnathan-eldredge/serialize/README.md

 ### Example:

 ./example/main.cpp
-No linking should be neccecary
+No linking should be necessary